aircss/aircss.github.io/content/typography/text-decoration.rst

 Text decoration
 ###############

+:icon: underline.svg
+:summary: Underline and strikethrough decorations on a text are respectively
+    used to add an emphasis or epanorthosis to all or part of it.

 Underline and strikethrough decorations on a text are respectively used to add an emphasis or epanorthosis to all or part of it.